 An environmental blog meant to evoke both thought and imagination.
 Sharing the ideas of

-Alisa McClurg, running for Waterloo Region Public School Board Trustee in the 2022 election.
+Alisa McClurg, who was running for Waterloo Region Public School Board Trustee in the 2022 election.

 As a long-time homeschooler and community gardener, I recommend the following changes be made to our educational system: